 __ Create some spaces that are designated quiet and private and other spaces that encourage cooperation and collaboration.
 Create cozy spaces for reading, writing, and thinking.
 Include pillows, bean bags, etc.

 __ Use furniture as partitions to help create smaller, purposeful areas.
 Bookshelves, tables, storage shelves, and chart stands can be used to serve this purpose.
-When the boundaries of each area are clearly designated, students learn how to use the space effectively.
+When the boundaries of each area are clearly designated, children learn how to use the space effectively.
 Make sure children are visible from all areas of the room.

 __ Include books and other reading and writing materials in each of your small group areas to promote literacy.